 Zen and matcha became inseparable through the Japanese tea ceremony.
 The ceremony is about embracing the ideals of Zen, which focuses on the present and finding beauty in the everyday.
 Drinking the tea made sense, because it has a stimulating effect on the mind without leaving a jittery effect.
 A person can be both alert and calm.

-When matcha was first being made, it was a rare commodity.
+When the tea was first being made, it was a rare commodity.
 Only very small quantities were made at a time, and only the upper class could drink in.
-In the mid 1700’s, Sohen Nagatani invented a new process – uji – and matcha became much more available to everyone.
-It is named after the same region where Eisai brought the first green tea plants, and is where the majority of Japanese tea is still produced.

 The matcha boom in the United States can be traced back to 2014, where Google search results for “matcha” skyrocketed, and sales exceeded $10 billion.
 Specialty matcha cafes started opening across the country, and chefs began using the powder as flavoring for everything from cakes to noodles to chocolate.